pdgilbert/eg_stm_hal/README.md

 ```
 minicom -D /dev/ttyUSBx -b9600
 ```
-where `x` is replaced by the number of the USB device.
+where `x` is replaced by the number of the USB console device.
 9600 is the bit rate in the code but can be change.
 Next determine the settings for `INTERFACE` and `PROC` as described below in [Misc Notes on STlink and OpenOCD](#misc-notes-on-stlink-and-openocd)